Confluence 7.0 Release Notes

 As a platform release, it also contains the technical groundwork to set us up for future improvements to performance, scale, and enables us to continue to build a solid set of features to meet the needs of admins and end-users in large enterprises.

 We're super excited to enter the Confluence 7 era.
-We have big plans, and whether you upgrade now, or wait for the Enterprise Release in the new year, we hope you'll join us for the ride.
+We have big plans, and whether you upgrade now, or wait for the Long Term Support release in the new year, we hope you'll join us for the ride.

 Improve geo-performance with CDN support